Little Magnetic Book: A localization formula

 where

 We choose $R=\sqrt{M}$ so that $(4-2MR^{-2})=2$, and then

 where now

-Let $\tilde a_R$ denote the 1D operator associated with the quadratic form $\tilde q_R$.
+Let $\tilde a_R$ denote the one dimensional operator associated with the quadratic form $\tilde q_R$.
 From \eqref{eq:5-3}-\eqref{eq:5-4}, we deduce that the $j$-th Rayleigh quotient of $A_{1,R}$ admits as lower bound the $j$-th Rayleigh quotient of the diagonal operator:

-so that we find:
+so that we find

 Finally, the eigenvalues $<1$ of $\tilde a_R$ can be computed explicitly and this is an elementary exercise to deduce that $\mathsf{N}(\tilde q_{R},1)$ is finite. \end{proof}

 This concludes the proof of Proposition \ref{prop:5-1}.